 - Why others work with or for you (i.e. employee motivation)

-You have to weave this information in throughout your job advertisement to really capture the applicant’s imagination and interest.
+You have to weave this information throughout your job advertisement to really capture the applicant’s interest.

 When applicants were asked “What is the most valuable job-related content to you?” the top answers they gave were:

-This is often the introduction that a candidate has to your company.
-It's hugely valuable to job seekers, so make sure you think carefully about how you word it.
+Since this is often the introduction that a candidate has to your company,it’s hugely valuable to job seekers, so make sure you think carefully about how you word it.

-With compensation a key part of any candidate’s decision making process, it’s surprising that only 22% of employees share salary information in their job description.
+With compensation being a key part of any candidate’s decision making process, it’s surprising that only 12% of employers share salary information in their job descriptions.
 It’s something that candidates really care about, so it could be worth including at least a salary range (if you’re not already).

-Job seekers want to know about what sort of benefits a potential employee could offer.
-This could be anything from dental care, to access to your company table tennis table!
+Job seekers want to know the kinds of benefits a potential employer offers.
+This could be anything from dental care, paid parental leave, to access to your company table tennis table!

 Many job seekers want you to describe what a great employee would look like.
-Only 33% of employers talk about what their ideal employee would look like, so this is another way you can make your job ad more effective.
+Only 33% of employers talk about what their ideal employee looks like, so this is another way you can make your job ad more effective.

-Accepting a job is a huge milestone in people’s lives.
-Applicants are looking for an understanding of the different career paths that are available if they were to accept this role.
+Accepting a job offer is a huge milestone in people’s lives.
+Applicants are looking for an understanding of the different career paths that are available if they accept the role.

-The job must be presented as a stepping stone in their career with the potential for them to move on to other things.
-Only 49% of employers do this!
-Map out the potential career paths that an applicant could pursue from this role and people are guaranteed to show an interest.
+The job must be presented as a stepping stone in their career, with the potential for them to move on to other things.
+Very few employers do this!
+Map out the potential career paths that an applicant could pursue from this role and people are more likely to show interest.

-When you tie all of this together you have the recipe for a great job ad that will provide the applicant with all of the information they feel is most important to them as a job seeker.
+When you tie all of this together, you have the recipe for a great job ad that will provide the applicant with all of the information that’s most important to job seekers.

-Let’s have a closer look at building the perfect job ad now that we know the key components.
+Let’s take a closer look at building the perfect job ad, now that we know the key components.